Major professional sports leagues in the United States and Canada: Major League Soccer

+MLS is unique among U.S. and Canada's major sports leagues in that the teams take part in multiple separate tournaments outside the MLS regular and playoff season; the knockout U.S. Open Cup for United States teams and Canadian Championship for Canadian teams, cross-border/regional Leagues Cup and Campeones Cup and the continental CONCACAF Champions Cup and FIFA Club World Cup.

 Canadian Football League

 The Canadian Football League is the highest level of play in Canadian football.
 The league was organized in 1956 as a cooperative agreement between two regional leagues, the Interprovincial Rugby Football Union (which dated to 1907) and the Western Interprovincial Football Union (which was founded in 1936), and became independent from the Canadian Rugby Union in 1958.
 The league now consists of nine teams, all based in Canada.
 The Grey Cup is awarded annually to the champion every November and is the highest-attended sporting event in the nation.
 The oldest extant teams, the Hamilton Tiger-Cats and the Toronto Argonauts, trace their origins to the late 1860s and early 1870s, which ranks them amongst the oldest professional sports teams of any kind still in existence on the continent.
 From 1993 to 1995, the CFL attempted expansion into the United States to cities without NFL teams, but all the clubs folded, while the management structure of the Baltimore Stallions was moved to a relaunched Montreal Alouettes franchise.
-The CFL is the second-most-popular league in Canada, after the NHL.
-It has the third-highest average attendance of the northern North American leagues, behind the NFL and MLB; in 2010 the average attendance was 26,781, with a total attendance of 1,928,225.
+By 2009 the CFL was the second-most-popular league in Canada, after the NHL.
+A 2023 study shows that interest in the CFL had dropped over the previous 10 years.

+The CFL has the fourth-highest average attendance of leagues in the United States and Canada, behind the NFL, MLB and MLS.
+As of 2024, the CFL's average attendance number was 22,795, continuing a slow upward trend for the league.
+Its level of play is generally recognized as on the second tier of professional football, with the CFL having a slight advantage in player recruitment compared to second-tier American leagues such as the UFL due to the CFL's longer established history.

 Traits of these major leagues

 Overview

 Major professional sports leagues are distinguished from other sports leagues in terms of business and economic factors, popularity of the league, and quality of play.
-The following table compares the Big Four leagues, plus CFL and the MLS, on certain attributes that collectively attempt to indicate whether the league has "major league" status.
-The table includes the longevity and stability of the league, as measured by the year founded, the last time the league underwent expansion and contraction, the number of teams in the league, and the popularity of the league, as measured by annual revenues and average attendance.
+The following table compares the major leagues on certain attributes, such as the longevity and stability of each league, as measured by the number of teams, the year founded, the last time the league underwent expansion, contraction, and relocation, and the annual revenue and average attendance.

+Seasons

+The table below represents typical seasons for each league by month.
+Blank or white denotes off-season and pre-season months and solid colors mark the rest of the year.
+Leagues in the same sport use the same color.

+There is some variation between years.
+For example, depending on the length of preliminary playoff series, the World Series may end in either October or November.